-On 6 April 2016 the Legislative Reform (Exempt Lotteries) Order 2016 (LRO) came into force.
+Although the Legislative Reform (Exempt Lotteries) Order 2016 (LRO) came into force on April 2016, not many are yet aware of the legislation nor its benefits.
 This legislation has removed a great deal of bureaucracy surrounding the operation of small non-profit or charity lotteries (i.e. raffles).

 The LRO removes the requirement for licenses for the organisers of incidental lotteries (i.e. those being run in addition to another event) as well as three types of private lottery: